← Back to Blog

 Advantages

-1. Service life — Carbide dies typically last 8–12× longer than HSS dies under identical operating conditions.
-For a high-volume line running 300+ screws per minute, this translates to dramatically fewer die changes and less downtime.
+1. Service life — Carbide dies typically last many times longer than HSS dies under comparable operating conditions.
+The actual multiplier depends on screw material, machine speed, and maintenance practices.
+For a high-volume line, this translates to significantly fewer die changes and less downtime.

 2. Consistency — The superior hardness means carbide dies maintain their precise geometry longer.
-Screw-to-screw consistency remains tight throughout the die's life, keeping rejection rates low.
+Screw-to-screw consistency generally remains tighter throughout the die's life, supporting lower rejection rates.

-3. Surface quality — Carbide can be polished to a finer surface finish than HSS, producing cleaner flute geometry on the finished screw point.
+3. Surface quality — Carbide can be polished to a finer surface finish than HSS, which tends to produce cleaner flute geometry on the finished screw point.

-4. Cost per screw — Despite higher upfront cost, the cost per screw produced is typically lower with carbide due to the extended service life.
+4. Cost per screw — Despite higher upfront cost, the cost per screw produced is generally lower with carbide due to the extended service life.

 When to Choose Carbide